 In 2001 Mr. Hough was the first classical performing artist to win a MacArthur Foundation Fellowship.
-He was awarded the 2008 Northwestern University’s Jean Gimbel Lane Prize in Piano, won the Royal Philharmonic Society Instrumentalist Award in 2010 and in January 2014 was made a Commander of the Order of the British Empire by Queen Elizabeth in the New Year’s Honors List.
+He was awarded Northwestern University’s 2008 Jean Gimbel Lane Prize in Piano, won the Royal Philharmonic Society Instrumentalist Award in 2010 and in January 2014 was made a Commander of the Order of the British Empire by Queen Elizabeth in the New Year’s Honors List.
 He has appeared with most of the major European and American orchestras and plays recitals regularly in major halls and concert series around the world.
-His recent engagements include recitals in Chicago, Hong Kong, London, New York’s Carnegie Hall, Paris, San Francisco, and Sydney; performances with the Czech, London, Los Angeles, and New York Philharmonics, the Chicago, Boston, Pittsburgh, San Francisco, St. Louis, Houston and Toronto symphonies, and the Cleveland, Philadelphia, Budapest Festival and Russian National Orchestras; and a performance televised worldwide with the Berlin Philharmonic and Sir Simon Rattle.
+His recent engagements include recitals in Chicago, Hong Kong, London, New York’s Lincoln Center, Paris, San Francisco and Sydney; performances with the Czech, London, Los Angeles and New York Philharmonics, the Chicago, Boston, Pittsburgh, San Francisco, St. Louis, National, Montreal, Atlanta and Toronto symphonies, and the Cleveland, Philadelphia, Minnesota, Budapest Festival and Russian National Orchestras; and a performance televised worldwide with the Berlin Philharmonic and Sir Simon Rattle.
 He is also a regular guest at festivals such as Aldeburgh, Aspen, Blossom, Edinburgh, Hollywood Bowl, Mostly Mozart, Ravinia, Salzburg, Tanglewood, Verbier and the BBC Proms, where he has made over 20 concerto appearances, including playing all of the works written by Tchaikovsky for piano and orchestra over the summer of 2009, a series he later repeated with the Chicago Symphony.

 Many of Mr. Hough’s catalogue of over 50 albums have garnered international prizes including the Deutsche Schallplattenpreis, Diapason d’Or, Monde de la Musique, several Grammy nominations, eight Gramophone Magazine Awards including ‘Record of the Year’ in 1996 and 2003, and the Gramophone ‘Gold Disc’ Award in 2008, which named his complete Saint-Saens Piano Concertos as the best recording of the past 30 years.
 His 2012 recording of the complete Chopin Waltzes received the Diapason d’Or de l’Annee, France’s most prestigious recording award.
 His 2005 live recording of the Rachmaninoff Piano Concertos was the fastest selling recording in Hyperion’s history, while his 1987 recording of the Hummel concertos remains Chandos’ best-selling disc to date.
-Other recent releases include the piano concertos of Grieg and Liszt with Andrew Litton and the Bergen Philharmonic Orchestra, “Broken Branches: Compositions by Stephen Hough”, and “Stephen Hough’s French Album” featuring works by Faure, Ravel, Debussy, Poulenc and Mr. Hough’s own arrangements of works by Massenet and Delibes; the two Brahms Piano Concertos with the Salzburg Mozarteum Orchestra under Mark Wigglesworth; and “In the Night” featuring Beethoven’s Moonlight Sonata, Schumann’s Carnaval and his third second piano sonata notturno luminoso
+Mr. Hough’s most recent releases, all for Hyperion, include “Stephen Hough’s French Album” featuring works by Faure, Ravel, Debussy, Poulenc and Mr. Hough’s own arrangements of works by Massenet and Delibes; the two Brahms Piano Concertos with the Salzburg Mozarteum Orchestra under Mark Wigglesworth; and “In the Night” featuring Beethoven’s Moonlight Sonata, Schumann’s Carnaval and his third second piano sonata notturno luminoso

-Mr. Hough resides in London and is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
+Mr. Hough resides in London where he is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
 As of September 2014, he will also be a member of the faculty at The Juilliard School.
 To find out more about Mr. Hough, please visit his website www.stephenhough.com or Facebook fan page.